laurci/blog.ciobanu.dev/_posts/terraform-rs.md

 **So, what are providers?**

-I think the closest analogue we can me is **plugins.** Providers are **highly specialized plugins** for Terraform.
+I think the closest analog we can make is **plugins.** Providers are **highly specialized plugins** for Terraform.
 The CLI parses the configuration files and then it finds, loads, and configures the providers used.
 Those can then be used to plan and apply infrastructure changes.

 You can even write your own providers in Go with the Provider/Plugin framework for Terraform.
 [This blog](https://www.hashicorp.com/blog/writing-custom-terraform-providers) from Hashicorp goes through the process.
 You define the schemas for your resources and handlers for creating, updating, and deleting them.
 I tried writing one following the guide and it went pretty smoothly.
 It was quite an enjoyable and simple process.